jaredly/j3/Roadmap.md

 - [ ] do I change node, to not have .hash on ID?

+- [ ] REFACTOR I'm using `Ctx[display]` a bunch of places
+  that should really just be a `{[idx: number]: string}`.
+  I want to change `Ctx` to have that nameLookup on it.
+  - alsooo when pasting, we need to de-hashify locals if they're no longer in scope
+  -

+HOL' UP
+what about `sym` being ditched altogether, in favor of `idx`?

+- [ ] COPY/PASTE needs to re-sym locals too.
+  - ClipboardItem needs that nameLookup, turns out

 # Weird editing

 - [x] can't baclspace an empty hashhh?